hejiann/drupal-docker/README.md

 The basic pattern for starting a drupal instance is:

-$ docker run --name some-drupal -d drupal
+$ docker run --name some-drupal -d jianhe/drupal